ChilliCream/workshops/crypto-maui/docs/docs/04-MAUI/01-preparations.md

     [Image]

-3. In the Windows Terminal, enter the following command:
+3. In the Windows Terminal, ensure the latest version of .NET MAUI is installed by entering the following command:
     ```bash
-    dotnet workload list
-    ```

-4. In the Windows Terminal, verify the `dotnet workload list` command confirms the workloads are installed:
-    - wasm-tools
-    - maui-maccatalyst
-    - maui-ios
-    - maui-android
-    - maui

-    [Image]

-5. (Optional) If any the above workloads are missing, in the Windows Terminal, enter the following command to install/reinstall .NET MAUI:
-    ```bash
-    sudo dotnet workload install maui
+    dotnet workload install maui
     ```

 ### macOS